x86-64 Instructions Set

 - Double Precision Floating-point Operands

-- Primitives of Functions
+- Function Primitives

 - Byte Operands